prometheuxresearch/docs/docs/learn/vadalog/10-sql-integration.md

 ✅ **Query across data sources** – PostgreSQL, MariaDB, CSV, facts, and more
 ✅ **Use full SQL expressiveness** – JOINs, aggregations, CTEs, window functions
 ✅ **Automatic parallelization and optimization** across distributed compute resources
-✅ **Seamless integration** with Datalog rules and reasoning
+✅ **Seamless integration** with Vadalog rules and reasoning

-This hybrid approach lets you use the best tool for each task: SQL for data manipulation and Datalog for logical reasoning.
+This hybrid approach lets you use the best tool for each task: SQL for data manipulation and Vadalog for logical reasoning.